Babita Shrestha

-Babita Shrestha is a Nepalese director, known for her work in the Nepalese folk music industry.
+Babita Shrestha is a Nepalese music video director, known for her work in the Nepalese folk music industry.
 She has been directing music videos since 2011 (2068 BS).
 The song Ek Hazar Ko Note is one of her best known works.
-She has directed multiple Lokdohori (Nepalese folk genre) music videos and has won multiple awards for her contribution in that field.
+She has directed multiple Lokdohori (Nepalese folk genre) music videos and has won multiple awards for her contribution in the field.

-Biography
+Career & Biography

 She has directed numerous Nepali Lok Dohori songs, since 2011.
-She is also the chairmen of Nepal EPIC Music Awards and a board member of Nepal Music Video Directors Society.
+She is also the president of Priyasi Music Pvt.
+Ltd. and a treasurer of Music Video Directors Guild of Nepal.
 She has directed more than five hundred music videos.
 In 2018 (2075 BS), she was nominated for ten awards and won received six awards for directing music videos.
+She is the President of Music Video Director's Guild of Nepal.